 On a vacation to Portugal, the McCann family is left devastated after 3-year-old Madeliene mysteriously disappears from her room.
 The case became an international sensation with the Portuguese officials following up on every possible lead, one of which leads them to consider that the parents could actually be a part of this unbelievable case.

-The case sees many ups and downs and the McCanns not only have to look for their daughter but also have to fight the system that lays the blame on them.
-And yet, after so many years, there is nothing substantial to show for.
-This raises the question: could Madeliene have been saved had the cops actually did their jobs?
+The case sees many ups and downs, and the McCanns not only have to look after their daughter but also have to fight the system that puts the blame on them.
+And yet, after so many years, there is nothing substantial to show for it.
+This raises the question: could Madeliene have been saved had the cops actually done their jobs?
 To find out more about the case, watch the docuseries here.

 Read More: Best Chinese Movies of 2019

-The people who actually carried out those orders, at grass root levels are equally, if not more, responsible.
+The people who actually carried out those orders at grassroots levels are equally, if not more, responsible.
 And what’s worse is that some of these people wouldn’t stop at simply killing thousands of people.
-They would also torture them, in ways that would make them worse than the Reich they were following in the footsteps of.
+They would also torture them in ways that would make them worse than the Reich they were following in the footsteps of.
 One of them was Ivan the Terrible, and ‘The Devil Next Door’ tells the story of a man who was accused of being that despicable being.
 You can watch the series here.

 2. Who Killer Little Gregory